cristian-rincon/latam-challenge/README.md

 ### 3.1 GitHub Actions Pre-Requisites

 You need to create the following environments in your repository:

 - development
 - production

 Additionally, the following environment secrets must be created:

 GCP_PROJECT_ID: <the project id where you want to deploy the infrastructure>
 GCP_REGION: <the region where you want to deploy the infrastructure>
 GCP_CREDENTIALS_JSON: <the service account that you have created with enough permissions to create/manage the infrastructure resources>

+Next, you will need to create a bucket to store the terraform state securely.
+See the following [documentation](https://cloud.google.com/docs/terraform/resource-management/store-state) to store the state in a remote backend.